Least-upper-bound property: Logical status

-The least-upper-bound property is equivalent to other forms of the completeness axiom, such as the convergence of Cauchy sequences or the nested intervals theorem.
-The logical status of the property depends on the construction of the real numbers used: in the synthetic approach, the property is usually taken as an axiom for the real numbers; in a constructive approach, the property must be proved as a theorem, either directly from the construction or as a consequence of some other form of completeness.
+For the real numbers, the least-upper-bound property is equivalent to other forms of the completeness axiom, such as the convergence of Cauchy sequences or the nested intervals theorem.
+The logical status of the property depends on the construction of the real numbers used: in a synthetic approach, the property is usually taken as an axiom; in other approaches, the property must be proved as a theorem, either directly from the construction or as a consequence of some other form of completeness.

 Proof using Cauchy sequences

-It is possible to prove the least-upper-bound property using the assumption that every Cauchy sequence of real numbers converges.
+The least-upper-bound property can be proved from the Archimedean property together with the assumption that every Cauchy sequence of real numbers converges.
 Let S be a nonempty set of real numbers.
 If S has exactly one element, then its only element is a least upper bound.
 So consider S with more than one element, and suppose that S has an upper bound B_{1}.
 Since S is nonempty and has more than one element, there exists a real number A_{1} that is not an upper bound for S. Define sequences A_{1}, A_{2}, A_{3}, ... and B_{1}, B_{2}, B_{3}, ... recursively as follows: